 Alternatively, you can fly to Kasese Airstrip and access Kibale Forest National Park in just 2 hours, which is less tiring than a road trip.
 There are daily domestic flights to Kasese Airstrip from Entebbe International Airport, operated by Aerolink Uganda.
 Depending on your itinerary, you can choose between chartered or scheduled flights to engage in cultural activities around Kibale Forest National Park.

 Kibale Forest National Park offers a range of accommodation options, from budget to luxury lodges, all providing excellent service for your money.
 Most lodges are situated on the outskirts of the forest, with cottages offering views of the forest or crater lakes, and only a short drive from the park headquarters.
 Luxury options include Ndali Lodge, Crater Safari Lodge, Kyaninga Lodge, and Papaya.
 Midrange options include Primate Lodge and Turaco Tree Tops, while budget travelers can stay at Chimpanzee Forest Guest House and Isunga Lodge.
 Additionally, Fort Portal town offers various hotels for those seeking accommodation close to Kibale Forest.

-Trek Africa Tours has over ten years of experience in organizing amazing experiences in Uganda and Rwanda.
-We have now expanded to offer safaris to Tanzania, Kenya, and D R Congo as well.
+Trek Africa Expeditions has over ten years of experience in organizing amazing experiences in Uganda and Rwanda.
+We have now expanded to offer safaris to Tanzania, Kenya, and DR Congo as well.
 Our team consists of young, energetic staff guided by experienced and passionate Ugandan managers and directors.
 We provide accurate and timely information, responding to inquiries within five minutes.
-Trek Africa Tours has received high ratings and positive reviews on Trip Advisor and Safari Bookings, reflecting the satisfaction of our previous travelers.
+Trek Africa Expeditions has received high ratings and positive reviews on Trip Advisor and Safari Bookings, reflecting the satisfaction of our previous travelers.
 For a tailored cultural trip to Kibale Forest National Park.